Is the death penalty barbaric?

 they should just give prisoners the choice of suicide. bored of your life sentence? good, here is a cyanide pill.

-• 2 months ago
+• 1 year ago

 Anonymous

-No fuck that.
+No frick that.
 Some scum are absolutely indifferent about dying.
 You're just giving them the liberty of escaping the consequences of their actions.
 If the offender is sentenced to crumble mentally in isolation then so be it.

-• 2 months ago
+• 1 year ago

 Anonymous